 Mushrooms and its many healing properties

 They boost your health and help prevent many diseases.
-They are full of important nutrients, B vitamins, selenium, potassium, copper and the important vitamin D. People who replaced most of the meat in their diet by mushrooms were reported having lost weight over a longer period as well had less diabetes.
+They are full of important nutrients, B vitamins, selenium, potassium, copper, and the important vitamin D. People who replaced most of the meat in their diet with mushrooms were reported having lost weight over a longer period as well had less diabetes.

 Some unknown and amazing facts on mushrooms